Method Man is a way of life.

 Let’s get lifted as I kick ballistic

-You’re then taken down a believable path that leads to a possible nod to the nursery rhyme Humpty Dumpty.
-More likely, a respectful hat tip to Humpty Hump from the song ‘The Humpty Dance,’ a character created by Shock G, the lead member of the hip-hop group Digital Underground.
+You’re then taken down a winding path that leads to a possible nod to the nursery rhyme Humpty Dumpty.
+More likely, it’s a respectful hat tip to Humpty Hump from the song ‘The Humpty Dance,’ a character created by Shock G, the lead member of the hip-hop group Digital Underground.

 Missiles and shoot game like a pistol